-The principal risks and uncertainties are: the competitive market in which the company operates, the exchange rate and the general UK economic cilmate.
-The UK directors regularly discuss ways to mitigate the impact of these factor.
+The principal risks and uncertainties are the competitive market in which the company operates, the GBP to Euro exchange rate and the general UK economic climate.
+The UK directors regularly discuss ways to mitigate the impact of these factors.

 On behalf of the Board